pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Galaksija.md

 Galaksija Plus support is enabled in the libraries by specifying the option `-subtype=galaxyp`

-For text output in mode 1, an [external font](https://github.com/z88dk/z88dk/wiki/Classic-GenericConsole#defining-a-custom-font) must be provided, otherwise garbage instead of characters will appear.
+For text output in mode 1, a [custom font](https://github.com/z88dk/z88dk/wiki/Classic-GenericConsole#defining-a-custom-font) must be provided, otherwise garbage instead of characters will appear.

 ## Compact graphics library